kotAPI/meepo-js/README.md

 ```
 pass this object for extra functionality

-set `logging` to true if you want to log loaded/failed scripts and other extra information.
+set `logging` to true if you want to log loaded/failed scripts and other log-based information.